Z-J-Liu/ECG-quality-assessment/README.md

 # ECG-quality-assessment
-Noise and clean data classification
+This is a network on noisy ECG and clean ECG classification, implemented in Python.